StatPal/symr/README.md

     ```console
     ./example_VAR_part ../data/new_phantom.nii ../data/new_phantom_class.nii Dummy_sd.txt 0
     ```

-* The file to be executed for 3D ECM: ./examples/3D/example_AECM.cpp

-    First go to examples/3D/
-    Then compile:
-        g++ example_AECM.cpp -o example_AECM -I /usr/include/eigen3 -O3 -lgsl -lgslcblas -lm -fopenmp

-    Then run:
-        ./example_AECM ../data/ZHRTS1.nii Dummy_sd_3D.txt 0
+    where `new_phantom_class.nii` is the file denoting class file.

+* For 3D, you have to go to `./example/3D` instead of `./example/2D` and run everything similarly with 3D data.

-* The data: ./data/new_phantom.nii (or ./data/small_phantom.nii) (see `*' for any 2D file)
+* The 2D data: ./data/new_phantom.nii (see `*' for any 2D file)
-	OR
-		./data/ZHRTS1.nii (or ./data/small.nii)
+  and the 3D data ./data/ZHRTS1.nii

 * The optimizer location: ./CppNumericalSolvers